wickett/continuous-delivery-class/README.md

 ## Turning it all off

-To stop all the containers,
+To stop all the containers and delete them and the volumes,

-`docker-compose down`
+`docker-compose down -v`

 # Advanced Topics